Skip to main content

 This condition, known as insulin resistance, is a precursor to prediabetes and type 2 diabetes.
 Simultaneously, the hormonal imbalance affects your appetite-regulating hormones, ghrelin and leptin.
 Sleep deprivation leads to increased levels of ghrelin, which stimulates hunger, and decreased levels of leptin, which signals satiety.
 This creates a powerful biological drive for high-carbohydrate, high-energy foods, further contributing to weight gain and metabolic dysfunction.

 Ignoring these hormonal signals also has profound consequences for your reproductive hormones.
-In women, the delicate balance between is disrupted by high cortisol levels.
+In women, the delicate balance between estrogen and progesterone is disrupted by high cortisol levels.
 Estrogen plays a key role in regulating body temperature and modulating neurotransmitters that affect sleep.
 Progesterone has a natural calming effect that promotes relaxation and sleep.

-As these hormones fluctuate and decline, particularly during and menopause, symptoms like hot flashes, night sweats, and anxiety intensify, further fragmenting sleep.
+As these hormones fluctuate and decline, particularly during perimenopause and menopause, symptoms like hot flashes, night sweats, and anxiety intensify, further fragmenting sleep.
 In men, there is a direct and bidirectional relationship between testosterone and sleep.
 A significant portion of daily testosterone is produced during deep sleep.

 When sleep is disrupted, testosterone production declines, leading to symptoms like low libido, fatigue, and loss of muscle mass.
-These levels can, in turn, worsen sleep quality, creating a self-perpetuating cycle of hormonal decline and sleep disturbance.
+These low testosterone levels can, in turn, worsen sleep quality, creating a self-perpetuating cycle of hormonal decline and sleep disturbance.

 Intermediate